abhineet123/MTF/Config/ReadMe.md

 				setting grid_sm in modules.cfg to cv will run the OpenCV version of this tracker rkl/rklt:	RKLT (Grid tracker + template tracker with SPI and failure detection)
-			hrch:	Hierarchical SSM tracker - uses same SM ('hrch_sm') and AM with four different SSMs - 2, 4, 6 and 8 dof that are run in a cascade if learning based trackers are not disabled during compilation:
+			hrch:	Hierarchical SSM tracker - uses same SM ('hrch_sm') and AM with four different SSMs - 2, 4, 6 and 8 dof that are run in a cascade if third party trackers are not disabled during compilation:
 				dsst:	Discriminative Scale Space Tracker
 				kcf:	Kernelized Correlation Filter Tracker
 				cmt:	Consensus-based Tracker